Udaykumargajavalli/FWI_Prediction/README.md

-Predicting FWI - Weather Index
+Predicting FWI - Weather Index - This Project is for Sample Training purpose

 Steps followed:
 1. Data preprocessing